Anupama

 CLAT Mathematics Preparation

-CLAT Quantitative Techniques is a section that is a concern for many candidates.The section, which tests the mathematical abilities of candidates, is found difficult among many candidates.
+CLAT Quantitative Techniques is a section that is a concern for many candidates.The section, which tests the mathematical abilities of candidates, is found difficult by many candidates.
 However, if your concepts are clear and you adopt the right techniques to solve questions, scoring well in Quantitative Techniques can be a cakewalk for you.

 CLAT Preparation 2026 for Quantitative Techniques: Syllabus Highlights